Discover Career Opportunities

 We may receive compensation when you click on links to products from our partners.

-Web development
+Web Development

 IT support

-Digital analytics
+Digital Analytics

 This is a rather new area of computing that has become essential for the future.
 It involves monitoring large amounts of data and using them to make positive business decisions.
 A marketing company may use analytics to find out the target audience of a client through analyzing web traffic.
 This may allow them to pinpoint where to put ads on the internet.

 A financial advisor firm may use analytics to look at a company’s spending and profits and pinpoint the best places to make cuts and potentially where to charge more money.
-Coding can be useful as much of analytics is now about using this data to then create programs and algorithms than can measure huge amounts of data automatically.
+Coding can be useful as much of analytics is now about using this data to then create programs and algorithms that can measure huge amounts of data automatically.

 Software development